nn-dma/generate-verification-report/README.md

 #### Logs

-Logs will be written to a `run.log` file in the same place everytime the Dagger workflow is run.
+Logs will be written to a `src/run.log` file in the same place everytime the Dagger workflow is run.
 This file is appended between runs.

 ## Installed prerequisites
 - golang (version: >=1.22.1)